 Melanie also advises both public and private entities in administrative litigation and regulatory compliance, including in professional and facility licensure, compliance and discipline, and health care, education, insurance, and other regulated industries.
-She also helps clients to secure tax exempt status from the IRS for 501(c) entities, and navigate Florida Department of Revenue tax audits.

 - Secured summary judgment and Eleventh Circuit affirmance, with written opinion, for school board in a Title VII race claim .